IV DRUGS

 1. Tunica Adventitia - The outer layer that gives structure and shape to your vein.

-2. Tunica Media - The middle layer that contains smooth muscle cells that allow the vein to get wider or narrower which facilitates blood flow.
+2. Tunica Media - The middle layer contains smooth muscle cells that allow the vein to get wider or narrower, facilitating blood flow.

-3. Tunica Intima - This layer is made up of a thin layer of endothelial cells that are smooth and slippery and this facilitates blood flow.
+3. Tunica Intima—This layer comprises a thin layer of smooth and slippery endothelial cells, facilitating blood flow.

 🩸🩸🩸🩸🩸🩸🩸🩸🩸🩸🩸🩸🩸🩸🩸🩸🩸🩸🩸🩸🩸🩸🩸🩸🩸🩸🩸🩸🩸🩸🩸🩸🩸🩸🩸🩸🩸🩸🩸🩸🩸